For Honor: DevelopmentFor Honor was developed by Ubisoft Montreal. Blue Byte developed the game's PC version. It was announced during Ubisoft's E3 2015 press conference. A CGI trailer and a gameplay demo were shown during the conference. Development of the game began in 2012. For Honor was the company's first attempt at developing a strategy-action game. The structure of the game is inspired by shooter games. The game was released worldwide for PlayStation 4, Windows, and Xbox One on February 14, 2017. The game's original score was written and produced by film composers Danny Bensi, Saunder Jurriaans and Owen Wallis. A 20-track original soundtrack released alongside the game on February 14. On July 27, 2018, the game was announced to be joining the Xbox Games With Gold program.

+Reception

-ReceptionFor Honor received "generally favorable" reviews, according to video game review aggregator Metacritic.PC Gamer awarded it a score of 74/100, saying "A tense, tactical medieval brawler that will reward anyone with the patience and will to master it."Eurogamer ranked the game 25th on their list of the "Top 50 Games of 2017".
+For Honor received "generally favorable" reviews, according to video game review aggregator Metacritic.PC Gamer awarded it a score of 74/100, saying "A tense, tactical medieval brawler that will reward anyone with the patience and will to master it."Eurogamer ranked the game 25th on their list of the "Top 50 Games of 2017".
 The game won the People's Choice Award for "Best Fighting Game" in IGN's Best of 2017 Awards.

 Sales

-In Japan, For Honor debuted as the top-selling video game during its first week of release (February 13 to February 19, 2017), selling 40,062 copies, according to Media Create.
+In Japan, For Honor debuted as the top-selling video game during its first week of release (February 13 to 19, 2017), selling 40,062 copies, according to Media Create.
 In the U.S., it was the top-selling video game of February 2017, according to The NPD Group's tracking of retail and some digital sales.
 In the UK, it was the best-selling game during the week ending February 18, 2017, according to Chart-Track data, which excludes digital sales.
 The game ranked seventh worldwide in digital sales of console games during February 2017, according to SuperData Research's digital sales report, selling over 700,000 digital copies for all three platforms.